View another rally car profile? Use the right hand drop-down.

 Despite its delayed launch and its similarity to the Ascona 400, the Manta 400 had surprising reliability problems in its first season, maybe indeed just bad luck.
 Especially considering Walter Röhrl's 1982 drivers title when driving the works Ascona 400 came through reliability and certainly not speed, the Manta 400 debut was surprising: Guy Fréquelin debuted it on Corsica 1983 with a blown engine, then in Finland (rear axles) and RAC (head gaskets) both times both lead cars of Vatanen and Toivonen retired with identical problems.
 It seems the driver problems named in the Ascona 400 (group4) story remained completely unchanged, too.
 In 1983 in their disastrous RAC (GB) Rally, Jimmy McRae made up for disappointment with a very fine 3rd place as the meat in a Quattro sandwich.
 And while Ari Vatanen still complained the Manta 400 was, if anything, even more understeery than the Ascona 400, Henri Toivonen won the BRC Manx Rally ahead of Vatanen!
 Sure conventional cars were nearly outdated anyway, and Ari Vatanen left the team for Peugeot in 1984, and that left Opel without a lead driver for the WRC.
 Eventually the Manta 400's closest claim to victory was also Rauno Aaltonen's closest he ever got to win his favourite rally: 2nd on Safari 1984.
 In Safari 1985 the Opel Manta 400 even was in 1st & 2nd position with a huge lead over the Toyotas until very unluckily once again minor problems bit both cars badly on the last day!
 Talking of bad luck and the Ascona 400 was so reliable, in the case of Safari 1985 on Erwin Weber's Manta we are talking a 20 pence screw that rattled loose and somehow found its way into the cylinder to damage head and valves, how unlucky can you be?
 The Opel team still performed miracles to take off and repair the cylinder head on a dusty Safari road side, and things did not become much more efficient when the second car pulled up alongside at that moment "I want some repairs too".
 It was a long repair and coming 4th and 5th is hardly any compensation when you were with both cars in a massive lead so close to the finish.
 What a huge shame!
 The Manta was the fastest Safari car out there and the Toyota Celica TCT only won after extreme last minute bad luck for both the Opels, but why would you want a Toyota...

 ...In the Manta groupA chapter I talk of the Manta cult car for a whole generation, of Manta jokes and Manta driver girlfriends would be the German name for your typical Essex girls.
 Well the Manta as a car is hard to explain why it had such a cult following, but for the fans of this sporty coupé a Safari victory would have just been perfectly fitting.
-The Manta was the coupé that could cope with anything and everything and if their busty hairdo girlfriends cared or not about beating mud, dust, elephants, the Manta driver was a happy species of human being!
+The Manta was the coupé that could cope with anything anywhere and if their busty hairdo girlfriends cared or not about beating mud, dust, elephants, the Manta driver was a happy species of human being!

 However in all that the Manta 400 became a big hit on national level.
 Especially in UK - even though that is Vauxhall territory - Opel Manta's turned up in all sorts of colours.
 Jimmy McRae (red & blue for AC Delco) won the BRC title in 1984, team mate Russell Brookes (yellow for Andrews) repeated the trick in 1985, while the French title 1985 belonged to Guy Fréquelin.
-At least the BRC was extraordinarily exciting in these days, as the Audi Quattro was minutes ahead of the Manta in forest performances, but as the BRC traditionally ended in the Ulster and Manx rallies the championship became an exciting close battle for bad Quattro reliability and solid Manta asphalt performances.
+At least the BRC was extraordinarily exciting in these days, as the Audi Quattro was minutes ahead of the Manta in forest performances, but as the BRC traditionally ended in the Ulster and Manx rallies the championship became an exciting close battle for bad Quattro handling and reliability and solid Manta asphalt performances.
 Ironically it was Opel's home market where the Manta 400's potential was put into perspective.
 A works Opel Manta 400 could win the German championship only once, and only after the older, private Ford Escort BDA was disqualified for a non performance related issue!